davidensinger/davidensinger.github.io/app/_posts/2013-03-27-setting-the-dns-for-github-pages-on-namecheap.md

 <div class="yellow-box">
   <p><strong>Please Note:</strong> I no longer use Namecheap to host the DNS for this site.
 See my new setup at <a href="http://davidensinger.com/2014/04/transferring-the-dns-from-namecheap-to-cloudflare-for-github-pages/">Transferring the DNS from Namecheap to CloudFlare for GitHub Pages</a>.</p>
-  <p>This guide was last updated on January 15th, 2016 with new settings to support <a href="https://github.com/blog/1715-faster-more-awesome-github-pages">Faster, More Awesome GitHub Pages</a>.</p>
+  <p>This guide was most recently updated with new settings to support <a href="https://github.com/blog/1715-faster-more-awesome-github-pages">Faster, More Awesome GitHub Pages</a>.</p>
   <p>Namecheap DNS doesn’t support an <strong>ALIAS</strong> record for the APEX domain, so you’ll need to use two <strong>A</strong> records for our DNS, per the instructions in the <a href="https://help.github.com/articles/using-a-custom-domain-with-github-pages/">Using a custom domain with GitHub Pages</a>.
 This will not allow you to use the content delivery network, but will still help protect your site against denial of service attacks.</p>
 </div>